-The Bachelor of Science in Psychology provides theoretical coverage in the science of psychology while introducing critical skills necessary to function proficiently in applied service provision settings.
-The degree program is interdisciplinary by design, thus the curriculum provides a comprehensive survey of psychology and builds upon an integrated foundation of general and applied science, research methods and technical writing, health care management, and human relations and development.
+The Bachelor of Science in Psychology degree program provides theoretical coverage in the science of psychology while introducing critical skills necessary to function proficiently in applied service provision settings.
+The degree program provides a general survey of psychology and builds upon an integrated foundation of general and applied science, research methods, technical writing, and human relations and development.

 Request Information to Learn More!